A Guide to Careers in Epidemiology

 Sponsored Content

-The United States Bureau of Labor and Statistics expects epidemiologist employment to rise 5 percent between 2018 and 2028.
-Over that same time period, the national average for job growth in all occupations is anticipated at 11 percent.
+Over that same period, the national average for job growth in all occupations is anticipated at 3 percent.
 Why the seemingly low demand?
 The primary reason seems to be that demand for epidemiologists originates at the local and state government level.
 Unlike private organizations and the federal government, local and state governments are governed by more strict budgetary limitations.

 This recent trend of fiscal restraint at the state and local government level also explains why the United States Bureau of Labor and Statistics estimated that the epidemiologist job growth from 2018 to 2028 was 5 percent.
 In the two years between 2010 and 2012, the job growth estimate or epidemiologists dropped by more than half.
 What also occurred during that same two-year period?
 Strict austerity measures were put in place by state and local governments across the nation.
 Therefore, the job growth of epidemiologists revolves largely around the fiscal health of state and local government.

-However, the importance of what an epidemiologist does can be seen in their national unemployment rate.
-According to the Bureau of Labor and Statistics, the national unemployment rate was 4.4 percent in March 2020.
-The national unemployment rate of health services professionals, as a whole, was 4 percent.
-However, the national unemployment rate of epidemiologist was only 1.7 percent.
+However, the importance of what an epidemiologist does can be seen in their national employment rate.
+According to the US Bureau of Labor and Statistics, the national unemployment rate was 3.9 percent in October 2024.
+The national unemployment rate of health care and social assistance professionals, as a whole, was 2.8 percent.
+Meanwhile a total of 10,230 epidemiologists were employed nationally as of 2023, the year for which the most recent epidemiologist employment figures were available.

 Statistician